Sale and Assignment of LLC Membership Interests

 Ideally, and unless there are special circumstances, the assignor and assignee should release and indemnify one another for LLC-related actions, claims, liabilities, and obligations occurring before and after (respectively) the effective date of the assignment.
 Indemnity provisions are useful and worthwhile, but one needs to clearly understand their limitations.
 They are not a covenant not to sue.

-Since we live in a “litigation nation,” it is highly advisable to include a provision requiring mediation prior to commencing legal action.
+Since we live in a litigation nation, it is highly advisable to include a provision that requires mediation prior to commencing legal action.
 Approximately 80% of mediations result in a settlement.
-Mediation works, in other words.
+In other words, mediation works, at least most of the time.

 Special Provisions and Stipulations